slerman12/Help-me/7-Ongoing.md

 “Ah, but in that case the policy mattered!
 Besides, you are the one on trial here, not me.”

+"I will recriminate every charge."

 “Who is Sam?” the rest of the congress asks.

 “He’s a PhD flunkee,” the Alderman decides with another firmest resolve

 But when the gavel slammed, it **broke** the ivory surface with a crack and sent a rumbling quake through the **wisdoms** of the alder of its construction.

 In those ruptures, the fire of anger sparks as the wood itself comes alive to tell the congress: “you’re wrong.”

 “You don’t know what you’re talking about,” they answer.